Alberto-Hache/the-crown/README.md

 ## A program to play "The Crown"

-Since not many people knew the game, this year I decided to build a program to play against and... actually learn it!
+Since not many people knew the game, this year I decided to build a program to play against and... well, actually learn how to play it!
 The version in this repo CAN finally play really good matches from opening to endgame (and keeps teaching me my own game...).

 I really hope you enjoy it!